ZornLab/Mona/README.md

 saveRDS(seurat,file="my_dataset.rds")
 ```

+The final step is opening the directory using 'Load new dataset' and navigating to where it is stored.
+Make sure to save any changes with 'Save dataset' as well.

-Mona directories are essentially specialized Seurat objects, meaning any changes to the dataset within Mona can be transferred back to the standard version:
+Mona directories are still Seurat objects under the surface, meaning any changes within Mona can be easily transferred back to the standard version:

 ```
 transfer_mona_data("Desktop/my_dataset",seurat)